hphelion/documentation/cli.unix.2.compute.md

 HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
 _________________________________________

-This page addresses perfoming compute tasks using HP Helion Public Cloud with examples for the following command types:
+This page addresses performing compute tasks using HP Helion Public Cloud with examples for the following command types:

 * [Flavor Commands](#FlavorCommands)
 * [Image Commands](#ImageCommands)